kabirbaidhya/boss/README.md

                 - /path/to/access/log/file
     production:
         host: your-app.com
-#       Mention this if the production SSH_PORT is different from the one mentioned in [basic configuration](https://github.com/kabirbaidhya/boss-cli#basic-configuration).
+#       Mention this if the production SSH_PORT is different from the one mentioned in basic configuration above.
         port: PRODUCTION_SERVER_SSH_PORT
-#       Mention this if the production USERNAME is different from the one mentioned in [basic configuration](https://github.com/kabirbaidhya/boss-cli#basic-configuration).
+#       Mention this if the production USERNAME is different from the one mentioned in basic configuration above.
         username: PRODUCTION_SERVER_USERNAME
         public_url: http://your-app.com
         app_dir: /path/to/your/app